-Note that although the definition of peer selection we give in this section resembles to what has been previously studied in network creation games [7], the utility function we next define implies that peers are not interested in end-to-end connectivity.
+Note that although the definition of peer selection we give in this section resembles to what has been previously studied in network creation games [6], the utility function we next define implies that peers are not interested in end-to-end connectivity.
+Here, instead, users are concerned with their neighbors' profiles, thus if these later change, links may be rearranged.
+In the following we define a heuristic utility function that quantifies user preferences over the outcomes of the possible strategy set.